 BUT when you actually want to teach them, “no,” don’t mix up the word with any sort of game!
 It’ll make it all easier 🙂

 We don’t mess around with teaching “no” about our steep and dangerous basement stairs; we just keep the door closed.
 The bathroom doors stay shut so the 1 year old doesn’t fall head first in a toilet.
-And we don’t expect our crawling 9 month old to stay next to us in the parking lot.
+And we don’t expect our toddling 13 month old to stay next to us in the parking lot.
 We just hold her.

 Also, we do move some things out of reach because it’s not worth dealing with every single little thing being off limits.

-For example, I have nothing on any end tables during the stage of a 1 year old learning to pull up because they just pull everything off the end tables and throw it all onto the floor.
-And I don’t want to be saying, “that’s a no” all day long) 🙂
+And I have nothing on any end tables during the stage of a 9 month old learning to pull up because they just pull everything off the end tables and throw it all onto the floor.
+I don’t want to be saying, “that’s a no” all day long 🙂

 Phrase #3 for 1 year old discipline: “Yes Mommy.”